Stateofmind77/FalloutObsidian/content/index.md

 ---
-title: Welcome to Quartz
+title: Fallout RPG Resource
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Work in progress.
+See explorer for pages